 Table of contents

 When you run a restaurant, you know your customers don’t just expect your food to be delicious.
 They also expect it to be prepared in a clean, hygienic and safe environment.
-As such, many diners are likely to take an active interest in your restaurant’s restaurant hygiene rating.
+As such, many diners are likely to take an active interest in your restaurant hygiene rating.

-Building trust is a big part of managing your business.
 When customers know they can expect a consistent standard of service, food and safety from you, they’ll be much more likely to keep coming back.
 A perfect food safety rating shows your diners that you care about their health and wellbeing as much as you value their dining experience.
 Here, we look at how to get a 5-star hygiene rating and what it means for your business.

 How does a perfect restaurant hygiene rating benefit my business?

-Because restaurant hygiene ratings are made public, this provides restaurants with an added sense of accountability.
-Not to mention, of course, the duty of care your restaurant has to its diners.
+Because hygiene ratings are made public, this provides restaurants and takeaways with an added sense of accountability.
 While this rating does not reflect the taste of your food, the standard of your service, or the quality of your dining experience overall, it may be a factor that influences whether prospective diners visit you or your competitors.

-Indeed, a 2019 survey by the FSA revealed that 73% of consumers report that food hygiene scores “help make decisions about where to eat or buy food”.
+Indeed, a 2019 survey by the FSA revealed that 73% of consumers report that food hygiene scores ‘help make decisions about where to eat or buy food’.

 Food safety ratings explained

-The Food Hygiene Rating Scheme is a nationally-recognised initiative, providing consumers with a clear indication of the hygiene standards they can expect in any restaurant in the country.
 Before we look at how to achieve a perfect food health and safety rating, let’s take a moment to explore the different cleanliness ratings of restaurants and what they mean.

-- Food Hygiene Rating 0- This means that an inspector has scored the restaurant with more than 50 points based on issues that they have found on the premises that could put the health and safety of diners at risk.
-A 0-rating means urgent improvement is necessary.
+| 0 | An inspector has scored the restaurant with more than 50 points based on issues that they have found on the premises that could put the health and safety of diners at risk.
+Urgent improvement is necessary. |

-- Food Hygiene Rating 1- An inspector has scored the restaurant 45-50 points based on issues with food hygiene, record-keeping or staff training and major improvements are necessary.
+An inspector has scored the restaurant 45-50 points based on issues with food hygiene, record-keeping or staff training.
+Major improvements are necessary. |

-- Food Hygiene Rating 2- A score between 35 and 40 has been issued, highlighting issues with food handling practices or facilities that are cause for concern.
-Improvements are necessary but not urgent.
+| 2 | A score between 35 and 40 has been issued, highlighting issues with food handling practices or facilities that are cause for concern.
+Improvements are necessary but not urgent. |

-- Food Hygiene Rating 3- The restaurant has been scored between 25 and 30, meaning that standards are generally satisfactory.
-While there is room for improvement, any issues found do not represent an immediate risk to public health.
+| 3 | The restaurant has been scored between 25 and 30, meaning that standards are generally satisfactory.
+While there is room for improvement, any issues found do not represent an immediate risk to public health. |

-- Food Hygiene Rating 4- The restaurant has scored between 15 and 20 points and the inspector deems the standard of hygiene to be good.
-While there may be some areas for improvement, these will be only minor and help the restaurant to achieve a perfect rating.
+| 4 | The restaurant has scored between 15 and 20 points and the inspector deems the standard of hygiene to be good.
+While there may be some areas for improvement, these will be only minor and help the restaurant to achieve a perfect rating. |

-- A Food Hygiene Rating of 5– This rating is awarded for restaurants with a score of less than 15 meaning that the standard of food hygiene is excellent and no further action is recommended.
+| 5 | This rating is awarded for restaurants with a score of less than 15, meaning that the standard of food hygiene is excellent and no further action is recommended. |

 What to expect during a health inspection